scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### General Update Rules

-The following rules MUST hold for each updated TRC, independent of the update type:
+The following rules hold for each updated TRC, independent of the update type:

 - The `iSD` and `baseNumber` in the `iD` field MUST NOT change (see also [](#id)).
 - The `serialNumber` in the `iD` field MUST be incremented by one.